MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ### Create a video

 A video in your listing can be the most effective way to communicate with the users about your app.
+You can add the YouTube or Vimeo video URL.

-For the benefit of the customers and admins who are looking to install and use your app, we recommend that you add video that addresses the value your app brings for the users.
+For the benefit of the customers and admins who wants to install and use your app, we recommend that you add a video that addresses the value your app brings for the users.
 Also, as a best practice, it's suggested that you add a demo or scenario walkthrough video that clearly describes the end-to-end usage of your app to the users.

-You can add the YouTube or Vimeo video URL.

 An app video value is focused on the marketing aspects.
 When providing a video that informs the users of the value that your app provides, ensure to cover the below pointers in the video.

 * Why should the users choose your app over other similar apps in the Teams store?
 * Who's the intended target audience and customer for your app?
 * What unique values does your product provide to the users?
-* Is there any measurable impact that your app promises to deliver for users?
+* Is there any measurable impact that your app guarantees to deliver for users?
 * What are the key problems that your app resolves for users?
-* Are there other key benefits to using your app, if so it's recommended to add up to three benefits?
+* Are there other key benefits of using your app, if so it's recommended to add up to three benefits?
-* What are the main features of your app?
+* What are the primary features of your app?

-A demo or scenario walkthrough video is more like a educational video giving the users or admins looking to user your app a complete walkthrough experience of your app.
-If you decide to provide a demo or walkthrough, here are the pointers on which the video should provide information.
+A demo or scenario walkthrough video is more like a educational video giving the users or admins looking to use your app a complete walkthrough experience of your app.
+If you decide to provide a demo or walkthrough video, here are the pointers on which the video should provide information.

-* How can the users start with your app for the first time and how do they set up your app?
+* How can the users start with your app as first time users and how do they set up your app?
 * How do they use the different capabilities or features in your app?
 * What are the major features of your app and how do they get to use them?
 * Provide an end-to-end demonstration of your app with all the key workflows and key scenarios that your app supports.
 * If there are any specific training materials on how users can learn and use app workflows, ensure to provide the related information.
-* Use voice over instructions for easier understanding of the users where applicable.
+* Use voice over instructions for easier understanding of the users wherever applicable.
-* Ensure to avoid adding any marketing content.
+* Ensure not to add any marketing content.

-For best practices on creating videos, check [store validation guidelines](teams-store-validation-guidelines.md).
+For best practices on creating videos, check [store validation guidelines](teams-store-validation-guidelines.md#videos).

 ### Select a category for your app